 The ice was broken.

 “Hi Byron!”
-He looked me square
+He looked me square in the eye.

 “Why didn’t you comment on my story?”